Lloyds Banking Group: Divestment

-The UK Government's purchase of a 43.4% stake in the group in 2009 was considered as state aid; under European Commission competition laws, the group would be required to sell a portion of its business.
+The UK government's purchase of a 43.4% stake in the group in 2009 was considered as state aid; under European Commission competition laws, the group would be required to sell a portion of its business.
 The group's divestment plan—codenamed "Verde"—identified 632 branches which would be transferred to a new business.
 Customers with accounts held by the branches, and staff employed within them, would be transferred.
-The new business would be formed from some Lloyds TSB branches in England and Wales, all branches of Lloyds TSB Scotland plc and Cheltenham & Gloucester plc; these would operate under the TSB brand as TSB Bank plc.
+The new business would be formed from some Lloyds TSB branches in England and Wales and all branches of Lloyds TSB Scotland plc and Cheltenham & Gloucester plc; these would operate under the TSB brand as TSB Bank plc.
 The remainder of the Lloyds TSB business would be rebranded as Lloyds Bank.

 Lloyds Banking Group reached a Heads of Terms agreement in July 2012 to sell the Verde branches to The Co-operative Bank for £750 million.
 The final transfer of TSB Bank plc to the new owner was due to be completed by late 2013.
-In February 2013, it was reported that Lloyds Banking Group were considering a stock market flotation of the TSB business as an alternative, should the transfer not be completed.
+In February 2013, it was reported that Lloyds Banking Group was considering a stock market flotation of the TSB business as an alternative, should the transfer not be completed.
 On 24 April 2013, The Co-operative Bank decided not to proceed with the acquisition because of the economic downturn and the tough regulatory environment imposed on banks.
 Lloyds Banking Group said that the rebranding to TSB Bank would still take place and that the new bank will be divested through an initial public offering in 2014.
 TSB Bank began operations on 9 September 2013, under CEO Paul Pester.

 Lloyds Banking Group announced that 25% of TSB's shares would be floated on 24 June 2014; however, with the offer being 10 times oversubscribed, 35% of TSB's shares were sold at 260p on 20 June.
-Banco Sabadell agreed to purchase TSB in March 2015, and completed the acquisition on 8 July 2015.
+Banco Sabadell agreed to purchase TSB in March 2015 and completed the acquisition on 8 July 2015.
 The purchase meant Lloyds sold its final holding in TSB.